Ontiveros History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Hontiveros, Ontivero, Ontiver, Hontivo and others.

-Another 49 words(4 lines of text) are included under the topic Early Ontiveros Notables in all our PDF Extended History products.
+More information is included under the topic Early Ontiveros Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Ontiveros Settlers in the United States in the 19th Century
+Ontiveros Settlers in United States in the 19th Century

 - Alonso De Ontiveros, who landed in America in 1816